You are here: Home» Information Resources» Technical reports» Reports by date» Twin bandsaw mill prototype commissioned

 The twin bandsaws, edger, log loading bench, log turner, and board outfeed bench were purchased from China.
 This equipment is normally used within a linear sawmilling arrangement, whereby the twin bandsaws only make one cut on the log.
 To avoid the high capital costs setting up a linear sawmill line with multiple pieces of machinery, end-dogging feed carriages were devised that enabled a reciprocating wood flow (i.e. multiple pass cuts from the same machine).
 These were designed and built in Northland with financial assistance from MPI's Wood Processors Growth Fund.

-The log infeed and outfeed was designed using CAD software with the assistance of a structural engineer, and built using a specialist fabricator and a local engineering firm.
+The log carriage system was designed using CAD software with the assistance of a structural engineer, and built using a specialist fabricator and a local engineering firm.
 The design uses 50mm wide end-dogs at both ends of the log.
-The end dogs are attached to carriages that run on overhead rails, so the log passes through the twin bandsaws between the infeed and outfeed, to cut two slabs with each pass before returning for the next cut.
-Only one piece of equipment (the twin bandsaw) is necessary to cut the log into slabs and log rotation is not required.
+The end dogs are attached to carriages that run on overhead rails, so the dogged log passes through the twin bandsaws, to cut two slabs with each pass before returning for the next cut.
+Only one piece of equipment (the twin bandsaw) is necessary to cut the log into slabs, without any log rotation required.
 The resulting slabs are then edged with a twin blade edger into boards.

-This "face-then-edge" cutting method offers both the ability to choose where each board is edged based on its features (for improved grade recoveries), while also mitigating crook that results from quartersawing hardwoods.
-The result is high grade recoveries.
-Because thickness variation is mitigated by sawing slabs from both sides of the log simultaneously, this sawmilling method potentially improves cost efficiency by allowing longer log lengths to be sawn.
+This "face-then-edge" cutting method offers both the ability to choose where each board is edged based on its visual features (for improved grade recoveries), while also mitigating crook distortion that results from quartersawing hardwoods.
+The result is high grade recoveries, and because thickness variation is mitigated by sawing slabs from both sides of the log simultaneously, cost efficiency can be improved by allowing longer log lengths to be sawn.

-This study quantified the required labour inputs and keys costs to capture the sawmills cost efficiency parameters.
+This study quantified the required labour inputs and key costs to capture the sawmills cost efficiency parameters.

 (top)